jupyterlab/extension-examples/basics/hello-world/README.md

 `app` is simply the main
 JupyterLab application.
 The `activate` function acts as an entry point into the extension.
-In this example, it calls the `console.log` function to output something into the browser console in javascript.
+In this example, it calls the `console.log` function to output something into the browser developer tools console.

 Your new `JupyterFrontEndPlugin` instance has to be finally exported to be visible to JupyterLab, which is done with the line `export default extension`.